 First of all, is there a legal requirement to carry insurance coverage on an ice house?
 The state of Minnesota requires you to carry Liability coverage while on public roads.
-The good news is that for a trailer, your Minnesota Personal Auto policy will extend Liability coverage from the vehicle pulling the trailer.
-(Note that coverage might work differently on a commercial auto policy.)
-But as long as your pickup is covered under your Minnesota Personal Auto policy, whatever it is hauling is covered for Liability.
-So if you backup into something with the trailer or swing to wide and hit another vehicle, the resulting property damage will be covered by the policy covering your vehicle pulling it.
+The good news is that your Personal Auto policy most likely provides Liability coverage for all trailers that you own.
+So if you backup into something with your trailer or swing to wide and hit another vehicle, in most cases your personal auto policy will cover the resulting property damage.

 However, this does not mean that any damage to the fish house from such a collision will also be covered by your Auto insurance policy.
 Unless you add the fish house as a trailer to your policy for additional premium, your Personal Auto insurance won't cover any damage to it, even if it is being pulled by a covered vehicle at the time the damage occurs.
 Homeowners policies do usually provide some coverage for trailers, but this is usually limited to one or two thousand dollars - not nearly enough for newer fish houses - many of which are worth $10,000 to $25,000 new.